DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-2/friday/setup-mix.md

 ---
-title: "Importing and Organizing"
+title: "Importing and Organizing Audio Projects in Reaper"
 ---

-Find a project from [The 'Mixing Secrets' Free Multitrack Download Library](https://cambridge-mt.com/ms/mtk/) to practice with.
-Once it's downloaded create a new Reaper project.
-Set the project settings like below:
+Select a project from [The 'Mixing Secrets' Free Multitrack Download Library](https://cambridge-mt.com/ms/mtk/).
+After downloading your chosen project, create a new Reaper project.
+Configure your project settings to mirror the following:

 ![](../project-settings.png)

-Now, open the notes that come with the tracks to see what the BPM should be set to.
-Then, drag in your tracks.
-Make sure they're in number order and color them by track type.
+Begin by reviewing the notes accompanying the tracks to determine the correct BPM (Beats Per Minute).
+Next, import your tracks into the project, ensuring they are sequentially ordered and color-coded based on the type of track.

-Organize like tracks into folders.
-Drums will all go into a drums folder.
-Guitars into a guitars folder, etc. Use the track manager to organize larger projects.
+Group similar tracks into dedicated folders.
+For instance, consolidate all drum tracks into a 'Drums' folder, and all guitar tracks into a 'Guitars' folder, and so on.
+Employ the track manager for efficient organization of projects with an extensive number of tracks.

-## Label song sections with markers
+## Label Song Sections with Markers

-Insert markers to delineate song sections using the _M_ shortcut.
-View all of your markers easily in the _Region/Marker Manager_.
+Utilize markers to distinguish different sections of the song.
+Insert markers with the `M` shortcut.
+You can oversee all markers effortlessly in the _Region/Marker Manager_.

-## Trimming silence
+## Trimming Silence

-We're now going to clean up up each track by editing out the silences and sections where other instruments bleed into the mic.
-We have to listen to each track one by one to do this.
-It will also help us learn the mix.
-We should also listen for any imperfection in the recording to try to fix them before we start the mixing.
+The next phase involves refining each track by eliminating silences and areas where sound from other instruments spill into a given mic.
+Trimming unnecessary audio cleans up the tracks and deepens your familiarity with the mix.
+Pay close attention to any flaws in the recording, addressing them before starting the mixing process.

-This process is often called "strip silence" in various DAWs.
+This procedure is called "strip silence" in various Digital Audio Workstations (DAWs).

-In Reaper this can be done with "Dynamic Split".
-First, make the track large with "shift + !".Then click "D" to open up the dynamic split dialogue.
-Select "when gate opens" and "when gate closes".
-Then change the gate threshold until you reach your desired outcome.
-It's better to take out less because it can sound really artificial to cut in and out.
-Try this first on a vocal track.
+In Reaper, this can be accomplished using the "Dynamic Split" feature.
+To begin, enlarge the track using "shift + !" and then press "D" to launch the dynamic split dialogue.
+Opt for "when gate opens" and "when gate closes".
+Adjust the gate threshold until you achieve a satisfactory result.
+Exercise caution to avoid over-trimming, as excessive cutting can yield an unnaturally abrupt sound.
+Initially, apply this technique on a vocal track for practice.

+This action helps automate the process:

-> Also try "Item: Auto trim/split items (remove silence)..."
+> "Item: Auto trim/split items (remove silence)..."

-Use the below settings:
+Use these settings:

 ![](../auto-trim.png)

-## How to use a reference mix
+## Utilizing a Reference Mix

-- Setup a folder with all your tracks
+1. Create a folder containing all your project tracks.
-- Add your reference mix outside of the folder.
-Make sure this track isn't routed through your master if you have any master fx.
+2. Place your reference mix track outside this folder.
+Ensure that this track does not route through your master channel if you're using any master effects.
-- Match the loudness with LUFS Meter.
-Use your ears and the meter
-- Now you can A/B between your reference mix and your mix
-- In Reaper use option + command to exclusive solo
-- add more references as takes
+3. Calibrate the loudness of your reference mix using a LUFS Meter, balancing between the readings of the meter and your auditory judgment.
+4. Facilitate comparison (A/B testing) between your mix and the reference mix.
+In Reaper, you can solo tracks exclusively using option + command.
+5. Consider adding additional reference tracks as needed.